Khalil Mack: 2023

-In Week 4 against the Raiders, Mack recorded a Chargers franchise record six sacks, one shy of tying the NFL record, held by Derrick Thomas.
+During Week 4 against the Raiders, Mack recorded a Chargers franchise record six sacks, one shy of tying the NFL record, held by Derrick Thomas.
 Mack was also named AFC Defensive Player of the Week for his spectacular performance.
 Mack was named AFC Defensive Player of the Month for November.
 During Week 17 against the Broncos, he recorded his 100th career sack, becoming the 19th player (since sacks were officially recorded in 1982) to reach the mark in his first 10 seasons.

-Mack finished the 2023 season with 17 sacks, 74 tackles, 10 passes defended, and five forced fumbles.
+Mack finished the 2023 season with a career-high 17 sacks, 74 tackles, 10 passes defended, and five forced fumbles in 17 games and starts.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2024.

 2024

 In the 2024 season, Mack had six sacks, 39 tackles, nine passes defended, two forced fumbles, and a fumble recovery in 16 games and starts.
 He earned Pro Bowl honors in the 2024 season.
+Mack was ranked 78th by his fellow players on the NFL Top 100 Players of 2025.

 2025

 On March 13, 2025, Mack signed a one-year, $16 million contract extension with the Chargers.

-In Week 2 against the Las Vegas Raiders, Mack attempted to tackle Raiders receiver Tre Tucker in the first quarter, but suffered an injury after his hand was caught between Tucker and teammate Troy Dye; he was later ruled out for the remainder of the game.
+During Week 2 against the Las Vegas Raiders, Mack attempted to tackle Raiders receiver Tre Tucker in the first quarter, but suffered an injury after his hand was caught between Tucker and teammate Troy Dye and was ruled out for the rest of the game.
 On September 17, Mack was placed on injured reserve after being diagnosed with a dislocated elbow.
-He was activated on October 18, ahead of the team's Week 7 matchup against the Indianapolis Colts.
+He was activated on October 18, ahead of the Week 7 matchup against the Indianapolis Colts.